Svideo-pp/Automatic-scoring-system-for-subjective-questions/README.md

 ## Usage 🚀
 Download the model in the corresponding folder as needed.
+You can find more detailed instructions in each model file.

 ## Updates
 August 31, 2021: Upload USE model based scoring system